 Knowing your disposable income helps you to determine how much you can pay on a deductible if you get in an accident.
 This is a subjective decision.
 You do not, however, want a deductible that is higher than your disposable income.

 - Tip: It’s more difficult to estimate how much insurance will pay on medical bills because some health issues caused by an accident may be ongoing.

-Generally, you pay the deductible and the insurance pays the remainder up to a certain maximum amount indicated on your insurance policy.
+Generally, you pay the deductible and the insurance company pays the remainder up to a certain maximum amount indicated on your policy.
 If you do not know how much your insurance company can pay toward medical bills, call your insurance agent.

 Calculate What You Pay and What Your Insurance Covers After an Accident for Repairs